 “One thing I didn’t want to do was make an emotional decision.
 I wanted to do what’s best for LeBron James and to do what makes LeBron James happy.”

 – LeBron James, legendary basketball player, when interviewed about his decision to leave his old marketing agency.

 It’s hard to set your emotions aside when faced with difficult decisions.
-Often, these emotions cause us to make the wrong choice, in many areas of life: from our relationships, to our finances, to our habits, and so on.
+Often, these emotions cause us to make the wrong choice, in many areas of life: from our relationships to our finances, to our habits, and so on.

-How it works
+How self-distancing works

-The method described here is based on a study which examined people’s self-talk mechanism: that inner monologue that we all have when we think.
-The researchers’ starting point was that using your own name or the second person pronoun (you) when thinking about yourself during introspection, promotes emotional self-distancing.
+The method described here is based on a study which examined people’s self-talk mechanism: that inner monologue that most of us use when we think.
+The researchers’ starting point was that using the second person pronoun (i.e. “you”) or your name when when thinking about yourself during introspection, promotes emotional self-distancing.

 - Participants in the first group were instructed to think about themselves in the first person.
 For example, they would ask themselves “Why did I feel this way?”

-- Participants in the second group were instructed to think about themselves using second person pronouns, or using their own name.
+- Participants in the second group were instructed to think about themselves using second person pronouns or using their own name.
 For example, they would ask themselves “Why did you feel this way?” or “Why did John feel this way?”

-Furthermore, the scientists who conducted the current study, also published the results of several other experiments in the same paper.
-These experiments showed that self distance helped participants cope better with socially distressful situations; this was true even for individuals who are inherently prone to social anxiety.
+Furthermore, the scientists who conducted the current study also published the results of several other experiments in the same paper.
+These experiments showed that self-distance helped participants cope better with socially distressful situations; this was true even for individuals who are inherently prone to social anxiety.

 Summary and Conclusions